rpVishal/MovieReviewBackendApp/README.md

 ```
 ## Fields

-- **reviewBody** (Required): The text content of the review.
+- **reviewBody** : The text content of the review.
-- **imdbId** (Optional): The unique identifier of the movie (e.g., IMDb ID).
+- **imdbId** : The unique identifier of the movie (e.g., IMDb ID).
 This field may be replaced with a different identifier depending on your specific implementation.

 ---